-The Applicant will support ICANN's Transfer Dispute Resolution Process and will work with Afilias to respond to Requests for Enforcement (law enforcement or court orders) and will follow that process.
+dotHIV gemeinnuetziger e.
+V. (hereafter dotHIV) will support ICANN's Transfer Dispute Resolution Process. dotHIV will work with Afilias to respond to Requests for Enforcement (law enforcement or court orders) and will follow that process.

 1. Auto-renew grace period